 As a manager, it’s important for you to adopt and allow flexible scheduling.
 Everyone’s day will be different, you cannot change that.
 Some employees have kids at home, spouses working by their side, etc. Don’t make this time any more difficult for your employees.
 Focus on outcomes not hours logged.
 Give real KPIs to help keep them going in the right direction and be willing to adapt in real time when needed.

-Can you share both an expected and unexpected result of our new employee experience?
+Can you share both an expected and unexpected result of our new digital employee experience?

 LM: For LogMeIn, we are in the ‘Work-from-Anywhere’ business – that’s what we do, we provide the tools and technology needed to enable remote work, so we did not expect the shift to be too dramatic from an enablement and technology adoption standpoint.
 (LogMeIn is the organization behind solutions like GoToMeeting, GoToWebinar, GoToMyPC, LogMeIn Pro and LastPass, all of which are beneficial to remote work.)
 Since we have a very distributed workforce, our team was already accustomed to having video-first meetings with team members across the world.